yanivnizan/knowledge-base/src/documents/cocos2dx/levelup/Levelup_Model.html.md

 numberScore->inc(5000.0); // Now, the value of numberScore is 5000

-numberScore->reset(true); // Saves the score and its new record in the storage
+// Once the level ends, the score's record is saved

 reachedRecord = numberScore->hasRecordReached(5000); // True!